Federal Programs

 Title I, Part A Program

 The Title I, Part A program helps students in high poverty schools meet the same high academic standards expected of all children.
 Title I, Part A funding is distributed to districts primarily based on poverty as determined by the US Census Bureau.
-Title I, Part A funds are used to address the academic needs of students.
-For school year 2022-23, Santa Fe Public Schools has twenty-one schools participating in school-wide Title I programs.
+Title I, Part A funds are used to address students' academic needs.
+For school year 2024-2025, Santa Fe Public Schools has twenty-one schools participating in school-wide Title I programs.

 Parent Right to Know